 - Offers blessings for prosperity and spiritual enlightenment

-Divya Shila is a holy stone placed outside the Yamunotri Temple.
-It is also known as the ‘slab of divine light”.
-Before going inside Yamunotri Temple, people stop to worship Divya Shila.
-It is believed that praying at the sacred rock before entering the temple makes their prayer meaningful.
+Divya Shila is a holy stone placed just outside the Yamunotri Temple.
+It is also known as the ‘slab of divine light’.
+Before going inside Yamunotri Temple, pilgrims stop to worship Divya Shila.
+It is believed that praying at this sacred rock before entering the temple makes the prayer more meaningful.

 4- Janki Chatti